 - IcePoAuthHaveReply a reply is available.

 - IcePoAuthRejected authentication rejected.

 - IcePoAuthFailed authentication failed.

 - IcePoAuthDoneCleanup done cleaning up.

-IcePaAuthProc is the callback invoked for the client that received the ProtocolSetup.
+IcePaAuthProc is the callback invoked for the client that received the ProtocolSet-up auth state ptr A pointer to state for use by the authentication callback procedure.